NC State Seniors Design What’s Next in Fashion, Fiber Art, Home Textiles

 Chase Woodson’s senior collection is a commentary on how memories are preserved and distorted through time.

-“Over the summer we had the clean up an old storage room that was just like full of boxes stuff of my grandmother’s and stuff of my dad’s and stuff from my childhood that I’d forgotten about,” she says.
-“It really just got me thinking about like why those items have been stored so carefully and held on to throughout generations.
+“Over the summer we had the clean up an old storage room that was full of boxes stuff of my grandmother’s and stuff of my dad’s and stuff from my childhood that I’d forgotten about,” she says.
+“It really just got me thinking about why those items have been stored so carefully and held onto throughout generations.
 What stories are hidden in these everyday objects that every family has in a box of things that they keep?”

-“The abstraction is an important part of each of the piece.
-I think, since I’m working with such personal material, I didn’t want it to become so much about the particular stories of my family,” Woodson says.
+“The abstraction is an important part of each of the pieces.
+I think since I’m working with such personal material, I didn’t want it to become so much about the particular stories of my family,” Woodson says.
 “I wanted to ultimately create pieces that anyone could look at and kind of understand in some way.”

 A Family Dinner | Lilly Carl Richards